digitalrightswatch/digitalrightswatch.org.au/content/blog/2018-07-16-how-to-opt-out-of-the-federal-medical-database.md

   - My Health Record

 ---
-By the end of 2018, a ‘My Health Record’ will be created for every Australian unless they choose not to have one.
+By the end of 2018, a 'My Health Record' will be created for every Australian unless they choose not to have one.
 The three month opt-out period runs from 16 July (today) through to 15 October 2018.

 A range of privacy concerns have been raised in relation to this system since it was first proposed years ago.
-Despite this, no guarantees have being given that individual citizen’s personal information will be kept safe and secure.
+Despite this, no guarantees have being given that individual citizen's personal information will be kept safe and secure.

 Health information is incredibly attractive to scammers and criminal groups.
-By creating such a massive database of Australian’s personal, private health information is highly likely to become a target in the future
+By creating such a massive database of Australian's personal, private health information is highly likely to become a target in the future

 From today, you can choose whether or not you will be included in the largest mandatory medical database in Australian history.
-Given this government’s track record on failing to protect privacy when in comes to personal information, <u>we’re encouraging you to consider opting out.</u>
+Given this government's track record on failing to protect privacy when in comes to personal information, <u>we're encouraging you to consider opting out.</u>

 <p style="margin: 10px 0; padding: 0; mso-line-height-rule: exactly; -ms-text-size-adjust: 100%; -webkit-text-size-adjust: 100%; color: #202020; font-family: Helvetica; font-size: 16px; line-height: 150%; text-align: left;">
   <strong>Here&#8217;s how you can opt-out of this massive database:</strong>